swiftlang/swift/docs/LibraryEvolution.rst

 analysis of the function body may not apply to the version of the function currently in the library.

+Default parameter value expressions are subject to the same restrictions as inlineable functions, because they are implemented as inlineable functions.

 Local Functions
 ---------------